This post was updated in June 2021

-Self storage is so useful in our lives; when we are moving house, relocating to a new area or even a new country, for storing heirlooms that we want to keep but don’t necessarily want in our own home, even for small businesses who need to store stock or equipment.
-But to get the most out of our self-storage unit we need to know these essential self storage tips and tricks.
-That way we can avoid breakages, damage due to damp or condensation, or even an infestation of bugs or vermin.
+Self storage is so useful in so many different ways; when we are moving house, relocating to a new area or even a new country; for storing heirlooms that we want to keep but don’t necessarily want in our own home.
+For businesses who need to store seasonal stock or equipment and even for start-up companies as an alternative to more expensive office space or warehouse space.
+But to get the most benefit from a self-storage unit take a look at these essential self storage tips and tricks.
+That way you can avoid breakages, damage due to damp or condensation, or even an infestation of bugs or vermin.
 You can then be confident that your precious belongings, whatever they are, will be protected, safe and secure; and that you won’t be paying too much money for space you don’t need.

 Keep Out Pests